stream2me/cc2-webcontrol/readme.md

 ## Current Issues
 This project just started and it already took quite a lot of my time so its not 100% finished..
+### Start print feature unstable, watch your first layer when using it.
 - Canvas filament edit (soon)
 - Printer connection when PIN enabled (soon)
 - UI is not really responsive (for mobiles)